brandon-wilbur/capstone/docs/reflections.md

         * turn on memory integrity

 In addition, CIS benchmarks need to be reviewed before creating the lab guide this week.
 I plan on scanning these and identifying easy wins to include in the lab that align with what material Duane covered so far.

+# Week 7 Reflection

+This week was crunch time for the second sprint with hammering out documentation.
+The above points were implemented in the PowerShell script.
+After configuring policies in the local security policy editor, the configuration was exported into a file and then converted to a Base64 string.
+When the script runs, this poorly-configured policy will be dropped to disk to be applied and then removed.
+Additionally, UAC bypass was configured to touch on an additional element of system hardening.
+After the lab is complete, the lab guide may be a good time to discuss the Windows Event log and show the benefits that Sysmon can provide.